irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.oracle.MsgPauseFeedResponse"></a>

 ### MsgPauseFeedResponse
-MsgPauseFeedResponse defines the Msg/PauseFeed response type.
+MsgPauseFeedResponse defines the Msg/PauseFeed response type